Welcome to the Summer Reading Challenge website Help page.

 Enter the Username and Password your child chose in Step 3 above.

-Visit the log in page and enter the Username and Password your child has chosen for their account.
+Visit the website log in page and enter the Username and Password your child has chosen for their profile.

-The next page will ask you to enter a parent/carer email address.
+The next page will ask you to enter an email address belong to a parent/carer.

 Enter your chosen address and a new confirmation email will be sent out to you.
 You may wish to check your Junk folders as well.

-If you have completed this step and have not received an email, please do get in touch,
+If you have completed this step and have not received an email, get in touch with the account Username and our team will send out a new confirmation for you.

 Don’t worry!
-Everyone on the Summer Reading Challenge website receives a Silly Squad Screen Name to help keep them safe.
-Silly Squad names are made up of three words, for example, ‘Doctor Pineapple Wellington’
+Every child on the Summer Reading Challenge website receives a Screen Name to help keep them safe.
+Screen Names are made up of three random words, for example, ‘Doctor Pineapple Wellington’

-The Username and Password you chose when you filled in the registration form will still work – you will need to remember these details to sign in to your profile each time you visit this website.
+The Username and Password you chose when you filled in the registration form will still work.
+You will enter these details to sign in to your profile each time you visit this website.

 Some people enter their real name as their Username, and to keep you safe we don’t want this to show up when you leave comments or send us book reviews.
-That’s why you have a Silly Squad Screen Name too.
-When you first start the Silly Squad Challenge, you can use the name generator to create your name.
-Spin for a new name until you see one you’d like to keep.
-Once you have chosen your Screen Name, you won’t be able to change it again.
+That’s why you have a Screen Name too, that appears once you’re logged in.

-If the date of birth you used to create your account indicates it belongs to adult, you will receive the screen name Anonymous instead of a three word screen name.
+If the date of birth you used to create your profile tells us you are aged 16 or older, you will receive the screen name Anonymous instead of a three word screen name.

-To receive a Silly Squad Screen Name, you need to make sure you put in your own date of birth when you complete the registration form.
-You can still use this website and take part in the Challenge if you’ve accidentally signed up as an adult.
+To receive a Screen Name, you need to make sure you put in your own date of birth when you complete the registration form.
+You can still use this website if you’ve accidentally signed up as an adult.

 Your parent/carer can find your Username for you on their own account.
 Sign in to the parent account and click ‘Children’.
 Click on the name of the child account to see your details.

 Your parent/carer can reset your password for you using their own account.
 Sign in to the parent account and click ‘Children’.
-Click on the name of the child account and the next page will have a link to reset your password.
+Click on the name of the child account and the next page will give you the option to reset your password.

 You can reset a forgotten password by entering your email address here.

-If you have forgotten your Username, please get in touch with the Summer Reading Challenge team and let us know the email address you used to create the account so we can find you in the system.
+If you have forgotten your Username, please get in touch with the Summer Reading Challenge team and let us know the email address you used to create the account, so we can find you in our system.

-When your child signs up for an account, we only ask for your email address so we can contact you for your consent, and so the email is not ‘taken’ by their account.
+When your child signs up for a profile, we only ask for your email address so we can contact you for your consent.

 Sign in with your Username and Password to land on your profile page.
 If you are already logged in, use the ‘My Challenge’ button in the top right corner of the screen to go to your profile.

-Underneath the progress box you can see the books you have read.
-Choose the pink ‘Add a book to my Challenge’ button to add a book once you have finished reading it.
+Choose the pink ‘Add a book to your profile’ button to log a book once you have finished reading it.

 Your review will be checked by the Summer Reading Challenge moderation team and it will be published as long as it does not break any of the website rules.
 You will then be able to see your review by clicking on the book cover.

-Your wishlist is where you can keep track of all the books you would like to read this summer.
-You can use your wishlist to save the books you think look interesting, then use your local library service or chosen e-lending platform to look them up to read
+Your wishlist is where you can keep track of all the books you think you might like to read.
+You can use your wishlist to save the books you think look interesting, then use your local library service, e-lending platform, or bookshop to find a copy.

-To read a book online, you can go to your local library service website, where you can borrow their ebooks and audiobooks for free – it’s just like going to the library for the usual Summer Reading Challenge, but online!
+To read a book online, you can use your local library service website or app, where you can borrow their ebooks and audiobooks for free.

 Read our handy guide to find out more about accessing books while you’re at home, on and off-line.